MehtaPlusTutoring/studentprojects/aimlresearchbootcamp/2023/readme.md

 ### **Using CycleGANs for the Conversion of Hand-drawn Chemical Structures into a Digital Format**

-*Team The Chemists: Jason Chao, Wallyson Silva, Alexander Lin*
+*Team The Chemists: Jason Chao, Alexander Lin, Wallyson Silva*

 Abstract: Chemical structures are often very complicated and can include many components within them.
 Hand-drawn chemical structures are even more difficult to comprehend, as there are often imperfections within the structures.
 Therefore, the conversion of hand-drawn structures into a digital format was the objective.
 In order to accomplish that, two datasets are used, one with digital structures, and one with hand-drawn structures.
 Additionally, CycleGANs, a machine learning model which conducts image-to-image translation was used to train the data.
 The model did not produce optimal results, but with more epochs and larger datasets, it could make a better image.